MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 .. _option_gc_stack_size:

-Option(text): Stack Size
+Option(text): GC mark stack size
-""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

-*Option Name*: ``com.microej.runtime.core.gc.stacklevels.max``
+*Option Name*: ``com.microej.runtime.core.gc.markstack.levels.max``

 *Default value*: ``32``

 *Description*:

-Indicates the quantity of items in the :ref:`Garbage Collector <runtime_gc>`'s internal stack.
+Indicates the quantity of items in the :ref:`Garbage Collector <runtime_gc>`'s mark stack.
-This stack is used by the Garbage Collector for identifying live objects within the heap through a depth-first search approach.
+The mark stack is used by the Garbage Collector for identifying live objects within the heap through a depth-first search approach.
-Once the stack reaches its capacity, the Garbage Collector proceeds to inspect heap memory, which may slow down garbage collection performance.
+Once the mark stack reaches its capacity, the Garbage Collector proceeds to inspect heap memory, which may slow down garbage collection performance.

-You can receive a notification when the stack limit is reached by implementing the following hook:
+You can receive a notification when the mark stack limit is reached by implementing the following hook:

 .. code-block:: c

    void LLMJVM_on_GC_MarkStackOverflow_reached(void) {
-      // When entering here, the GC stack is undersized, which may affect GC performance.
+      // When entering here, the GC mark stack is undersized, which may affect GC performance.
-      // It is recommended to either increase the GC stack size or reduce the object graph depth.
+      // It is recommended to either increase the GC mark stack size or reduce the object graph depth.
    }

 Category: Kernel